Musket: Replacement by the rifle

 The invention of the Minié ball in 1849 solved both major problems of muzzle-loading rifles.
-Rifled muskets of the mid-19th century, like the Springfield Model 1861 which dealt heavy casualties at the Battle of Four Lakes, were significantly more accurate, with the ability to hit a man-sized target at a distance of 500 yd or more.
+Rifled muskets of the mid-19th century, like the Springfield Model 1861, were significantly more accurate, with the ability to hit a man sized target at a distance of 500 yd or more.
 The smoothbore musket generally allowed no more than 300 yd with any accuracy.
+The advantage of this extended range was demonstrated at the Battle of Four Lakes, where Springfield Model 1855 rifled muskets inflicted heavy casualties among the Native American warriors before they could get their smooth bore muskets into range.

 The Crimean War (1853–1856) saw the first widespread use of the rifled musket for the common infantryman and by the time of the American Civil War (1861–1865) most infantry were equipped with the rifled musket.
 These were far more accurate than smoothbore muskets and had a far longer range, while preserving the musket's comparatively faster reloading rate.
 Their use led to a decline in the use of massed attacking formations, as these formations were too vulnerable to the accurate, long-range fire a rifle could produce.
 In particular, attacking troops were within range of the defenders for a longer period of time, and the defenders could also fire at them more quickly than before.
 As a result, while 18th-century attackers would only be within range of the defenders' weapons for the time it would take to fire a few shots, late-19th-century attackers might suffer dozens of volleys before they drew close to the defenders, with correspondingly high casualty rates.
 However, the use of massed attacks on fortified positions were not immediately replaced with new tactics, and as a result, major wars of the late 19th century and early 20th century tended to produce very high casualty figures.